 When sending your campaigns, do not make your customers feel like they are listening to Kraftwerk – We Are The Robots!
 Nobody likes receiving emails that seem unnatural, forced, and impersonal.
 Find your voice and add a personal touch to your messages to make the communication as authentic as possible.
 Try to write like you would to your friends (but don’t be overly friendly ;)).
 It’s always a good policy to pick a credible sender’s name and ID in order to give your writing a human character.
 If you don’t have the knack for scripting genuine copy, you should consider hiring a copywriter who will help you to “humanize” your emails.

 Time is money!
-Having this in mind, email automation is among the most important tools in your marketing depot because they cut out a large chunk of the repetitive tasks involved in setting up email campaigns.
+Having this in mind, email automation is among the most important tools in your marketing depot because it cuts out a large chunk of the repetitive tasks involved in setting up email campaigns.
 They allow you to reach proper customers with an appropriate message at just the right time.
 But remember: Just because you are ‘automating’ doesn’t mean that you’re on autopilot and no work is required!
 Setting up a customer journey takes time and a bit of know-how.
 However, when launched, everything you do afterward is a matter of knowing your communication philosophy.
-Like the title says: You reap what you
+As the title says: You reap what you